EulerESG / Creative Brief / V2

 What we need to lock.

-The decisions required to move into production.
+The decisions and confirmations required to move into production.
 Roughly in order.
+None are blockers individually, but together they set the schedule.

 01